When you create your dataset, the Platform creates a corresponding Bunker.

 In this example, we'll import a CSV file.
 After selecting Connect, you will be taken to a page where you can download the file from your computer.
 You will then be taken to the Preview page, as shown below.
 You can perform some optional minor manipulations to the source data here, please see this article for information.

-Once you've accepted the preview configuration, the final step is to check the dataset has been correctly mapped against our Global Schema.
+Select the appropriate config option.
+The final step is to check the dataset has been correctly mapped against our Global Schema.
 This mapping facilitates the later mathematical representations of the data and the direct comparisons between multiple datasets.

 Where the match is correct, e.g. e-mail to Email, accept the import wizard settings, otherwise unselect so the mapping can be corrected during the normalisation stage.